 There are several means of communication that are authorized for surveillance.
 I’m talking about wiretapping smart/mobile phones, accessing voicemail history, intercepting email and text messages, and collecting data on Voice over Internet Protocol (VoIP).

-More information about these in the “How Does the USA Freedom Act Affect Your Online Activities?” section.
+More information about these is in the “How Does the USA Freedom Act Affect Your Online Activities?” section.

 USA Patriot Act vs. USA Freedom Act